Austoe6/tech-blog/src/content/blog/2018-07-19-avi-format-how-to-convert-to-mp4-and-using-avi-converters.md

 In the case where you lack either of those, or they all fail due to one reason or the other, you may consider converting them to other formats readable by your device be it PC, Mac or TV.

 So, how do we convert AVI video file format?
+How do we convert AVI file to MP4?

 [SEE ALSO: DOWNLOAD INSTAGRAM PHOTOS!](http://bit.ly/2uBX3ei)